PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 **General Details**
 - General Details means `Task name`, `Family`, `Entity`, `Section` & `Tag`.
 - When user change general details , system will update Open and Upcoming instances of the trigger.
   - For e.g One recurring trigger has three instances.
 One in the Open tab and one in the Upcoming tab and one in the Completed tab.
 Name of this task is `Task1` and section is `Assets` and Tag is `Trading - General`.
-Now, user updates the task name to `Task 2` and section to `Other` and tag to `Money Movement`.
+Now, user updates the task name to `Task 2` and section to `Other` and tag to `Money Movement - Wire`.
 So system updates both Open and Upcoming instances of the trigger.
 Completed task will remains as it is.

 **Template**
 - When a user changes `Template `, the system will update only upcoming instances.
 (Open instances will remain as it is)